 Uninsured or under-insured patients should always consult with our staff to determine if they qualify for discounts.
 Our financial counselors welcome questions and are available to provide assistance.
 Contact a Patient Representative at 831-761-5660, Monday through Friday, 8 a.m. – 5 p.m.

-The prices included in the price list are correct as of November 30, 2018.
+The prices included in the price list are reviewed annually for accuracy.

 What is a charge?

 A hospital charge is a federally-required maximum “list price” for an item or service that does not reflect any negotiated discount by the insurance provider.
 Hospitals are required to maintain a catalog of procedures, descriptions and list prices in a complex accounting tool, known as the hospital Chargemaster.

 What do health insurance providers pay?

 Insurers (including Medicare, Medicaid, commercial health insurance providers, and others) do not pay the charges listed in the Chargemaster List.
 Instead, they pay a set price that is negotiated in advance.
 Every insurance company pays the hospital differently based on their contract.
 Patients pay only the out-of-pocket amounts set by their insurance providers.

 How can I use this hospital charge information for comparing prices?

 Charge information, by itself, isn’t generally useful to determine how much patients may need to pay, or to compare what a patient might owe a hospital.
 Discounts and fee schedules are used to determine how much insurance providers pay and may vary from hospital to hospital.

 How are charges different from what insurance companies pay?